1. Installing GSAS-II: Overview¶

 Note that on MacOS, a Mac app is also created and is displayed in the Finder see steps 5 & 6 here.
 This app can be used to start GSAS-II from the dock or desktop.

 1.3.
-Installing GSAS-II with separate Python Installation¶
+Installing GSAS-II with a Separate Python Installation¶

 A simple way to install GSAS-II with a supplied Python environment uses the gitstrap.py